Could Environmental Voters Tip the Scales in 2020?

 - WaPo: Early Voting Numbers So Far

-- NPR: Wall Street Is A Big Source Of Campaign Cash For Democrats
+- NPR: Wall Street Is A Big Source of Campaign Cash for Democrats

 - NYT: 'Climate Donors’ Flock to Biden to Counter Trump’s Fossil Fuel Money

-- Guardian: Trump has made fracking an election issue.
-Has he misjudged Pennsylvania?
+- Guardian: Trump Has Made Fracking an Election Issue.
+Has He Misjudged Pennsylvania?

-- NPR: MacArthur 'Genius' Brings National Attention To Local Fight Against Sewage Failures
+- NPR: MacArthur 'Genius' Brings National Attention to Local Fight Against Sewage Failures

 - Political Climate: The Environmental Voter Problem

-Listen and subscribe to Political Climate on Apple Podcasts, Spotify, Stitcher, Google Play or wherever you get podcasts!
+Listen and subscribe to Political Climate on Apple Podcasts, Spotify, Stitcher, Google Play or wherever you get podcasts.
 This episode is brought to you with support from Lyft.
 Follow us on Twitter at @Poli_Climate